kadiyalajaysimha/music-store-web-app/README.md

 ## Preview ##

 The index.html file provides a preview of the login page.
-This static page is hosted using GitHub Pages, offering a glimpse of the user interface.
+This static page is hosted using GitHub Pages at https://kadiyalajaysimha.github.io/online-music-store-web-app/, offering a glimpse of the user interface.
 However, the actual main files and code are located in **myproject/src** and **myproject/WebContent**.

 ## Features ##